AstralForest/Power_BI_Monitoring/README.md

 ## Contact
 If you have any questions or you are interested in the premium version that encompasses all functionalities, such as:
+- Azure Data Factory based processing and orchiestration (no Function App)
+- 25 more SQL objects
+- Access to latest features
 - Professional setup and configuration tailored to your individual needs
-- High level of network security
-- List of most active users and reports
-- Monitoring of assignment and usage of Power BI licenses
+- Recommendations about your current Power BI design
+- Network security
 - And much more...

+Contact us at https://astralforest.com/  or michal.debski@astralforest.com

 Additionally, we offer 2-3 hours of complimentary consultation in case of issues for deployment of the open-source version.
-Contact us at https://astralforest.com/  or michal.debski@astralforest.com